pellucidanalytics/decks/doc/README.md

 var deck = new Deck({
-  stacks: stacks
+  collections: collections,
-  container: <some element>
+  container: {some element}
 });